hemilabs/actions/docs/security.md

 - **Limit secret access** - Only expose secrets to the workflows that need them.
 When possible, avoid using global secrets if specific jobs do not require them.
-Repository-level secrets or environment secrets can be created to further limit access to the secrets, which can then have lower scope.
+Repository-level secrets or environment secrets can be created to further limit access to the secrets, which can then have a lower scope.

 - **Rotate secrets regularly** - Secrets should be rotated periodically to reduce their lifetime and the potential risk of a compromised secret being used.